 If you can’t get financing elsewhere, the sale of the lease might be your only way to take money out of your property.
 You are essentially taking a high interest loan against your lease payments.

 If your lease(s) is/are subject to higher risks of termination, you might consider selling rather than possibly losing the lease income in the future.
-A timely example of this is when Sprint and Nextel bought in 2004.
-There were a significant number of Nextel leases that are in the process of being terminated this year specifically because of the merger of Sprint and Nextel.
+A historical example of this is when Sprint and Nextel bought in 2004.
+There were a significant number of Nextel leases terminated specifically because of the merger of Sprint and Nextel.
 We currently see the same thing happening as of this year with the T-Mobile and Sprint merger.

 If you believe that capital gains taxes are going to increase in the near future, it might make sense to sell your lease now provided that your CPA is on board.